How to watch San Francisco Giants vs. San Diego Padres

-The San Francisco Giants welcome the San Diego Padres to town as they kick off a three game series tonight at Oracle Park.
+The San Francisco Giants take on the San Diego Padres again tonight at Oracle Park as the Giants try to even up the series after falling short on Monday night.

-On the mound for the Giants will be Alex Wood.
-Wood re-signed with the Giants in December, just before the lockout went into place.
-He’s on year one of a two-year deal, making his first start of the season tonight.
-He had a 1.6 bWAR season in 2021, posting a 3.83 ERA, 3.48 FIP, with 152 strikeouts to 39 walks in 138.2 innings pitched.
+Making his debut for the Giants will be right-hander Alex Cobb.
+Cobb had a 1.6 bWAR 2021 season for the Los Angeles Angels, ending the season with a 3.76 ERA, 2.92 FIP, with 98 strikeouts to 33 walks in 93 innings pitched.
+Cobb pitched seven and a third innings in spring training for the Giants, striking out nine, walking three and allowing one run on five hits.
+As this will be Cobb’s first season in the National League, there isn’t a lot of history between him and the Padres, except Manny Machado (.364 average in 11 at bats, including a home run and 3 RBI).

-He’ll be facing off against Nick Martinez.
-Martinez is a recent acquisition for the Padres, signed to a one-year deal in March.
-Martinez last played in the United States for the Texas Rangers back in 2017.
-Last season, he was with the Fukuoka SoftBank Hawks in Japan’s Nippon Professional Baseball Organization, during which he had a 1.62 ERA, 1.03 WHIP with 146 strikeouts to 39 walks in 149.2 innings pitched.
+On the mound for the Padres will be Yu Darvish, someone the Giants have had plenty of history with since he moved to the National League in 2017.
+Darvish finished the 2021 season with 1.4 bWAR, a 4.22 ERA, 4.11 FIP with 199 strikeouts to 44 walks in 166 innings pitched.
+Active Giants players who have had some success against Darvish include Brandon Crawford (.231 average in 13 at bats, including a home run) and Mike Yastrzemski (.400 average in 10 at bats, including three home runs and six RBI).

 Lineups